 When a tooth is causing severe pain, infection, tooth decay, gum disease, or damage to the other teeth but cannot be repaired, it may be better to remove and replace it.
 If you think you need a tooth extraction, give us a call at Bow Tie Dentist today to schedule a consultation.

-A tooth extraction is a process of having a tooth professionally removed at the dentist because it is beyond repair.
+call (727) 789-1212A tooth extraction is a process of having a tooth professionally removed at the dentist because it is beyond repair.
 Your teeth are incredibly important to your oral health, facial structure, bite alignment, functionality, and smile aesthetics.

 There are many different scenarios where this might be the case, including impaction, an infection, gum disease, severe dental trauma, overcrowding, or making room for orthodontic treatment.

-A basic extraction is the simple removal of a fully erupted tooth that is visible in the gum line by loosening it with a dental elevator and removing it with forceps.
+A basic tooth extraction is the simple removal of a fully erupted tooth that is visible in the gum line by loosening it with a dental elevator and removing it with forceps.
 This process doesn’t involve any incisions because the tooth isn’t trapped behind the gums.
 Since this method of tooth removal is less invasive, we also don’t need to use sutures and healing occurs relatively fast, within 3 to 4 weeks.

 Palm Harbor dentist Dr. Ramos will examine your teeth to look at the condition of your tooth to determine if an extraction will be necessary.
 X-rays will reveal how your teeth are sitting in the jaw and what type of extraction is necessary for removal.

 We will always administer a local anesthetic before performing an extraction.
 This numbs your mouth so you don’t feel any pain.
-However, most people are uncomfortable or nervous feeling the pressure and hearing the sounds involved in an extraction procedure so you may want to receive dental sedation for your ultimate comfort.
+However, most people are uncomfortable or nervous feeling the pressure and hearing the sounds involved in a tooth extraction procedure so you may want to receive dental sedation for your ultimate comfort.

 An incision is only necessary to remove an impacted tooth.
 After pulling back the gums, we can gain access to the hidden tooth.
 However, sometimes additional bone tissue is blocking access to the tooth and also needs to be cut.